-Each treatment was conducted across two sessions (one in the morning and one in the afternoon; that is, with different subjects) and each session consisted of two rounds of decision making (with the same subjects in the same session).
-TG had 64 individuals, with 31 in session 1 and 33 in session 2; 3TG had 61 individuals, with 32 in session 3 and 29 in session 4; and 3TGC had 58 individuals, with 28 in session 5 and 30 in session 6.
-Each individual subject played the same game (TG, 3TG or 3TGC) twice in the same session (these are the two rounds) in order to test for consistency in decision making.8 The farmer did not receive feedback between rounds.
+Each treatment was conducted across two sessions (one in the morning and one in the afternoon; that is, with different subjects) and each session consisted of two rounds of decisionmaking (with the same subjects in the same session).
+TG had 64 individuals with 31 in session 1 and 33 in session 2; 3TG had 61 individuals with 32 in session 3 and 29 in session 4; and 3TGC had 58 individuals with 28 in session 5 and 30 in session 6.
+Each individual subject played the same game (TG, 3TG, or 3TGC) twice in the same session (these are the two rounds) in order to test for consistency in decisionmaking.
+The farmer did not receive feedback between rounds.
 To mitigate end-of-game effects, farmers were informed that they would play the game more than once, but they were not informed of the exact number of rounds.

-In order to increase attendance of the experiments, the following measures were taken.
-First, we collaborated with the Institute of Policy and Strategy for Agriculture and Rural Development (IPSARD) and the MCCs when recruiting the farmers, since the farmers consider them trusted parties.9 The collaboration with IPSARD, which is the main agricultural research institute of Vietnam, was particularly important to ensure that farmers saw the experiments as potentially informing policy.
+In order to increase attendance to the experiments, the following measures were taken.
+First, we collaborated with the Institute of Policy and Strategy for Agriculture and Rural Development (IPSARD) and the MCCs when recruiting the farmers, since the farmers consider them trusted parties.
+The collaboration with IPSARD, which is the main agricultural research institute of Vietnam, was particularly important to ensure that farmers saw the experiments as potentially informing policy.
 Second, we personally invited farmers to attend the experiments using an official letter endorsed by these institutions.
 Third, we arranged transportation for those farmers who were furthest away from the experiment site.
-Eventually, 90% of the 204 farmers showed up for the experiment sessions.10
+Eventually, 90% of the 204 farmers showed up for the experiment sessions.
+The collaboration is the experiment sessions.

-As illustrated in Figure 4, each session had the following timeline: (1) registration, (2) instructions, (3) questions and answers, (4) two rounds of decision making with no feedback, (5) a post-quiz, and (6) payment.
+As illustrated in Figure 4, each session had the following timeline: (1) registration, (2) instructions, (3) questions and answers, (4) two rounds of decision-making with no feedback, (5) a post-quiz, and (6) payment.
 The same experimenter conducted all sessions in English with line-by-line translation to Vietnamese by the same trained translator.
 The assistant experimenter, who was in a separate room (behind the scenes), was also the same across all sessions.
-In order to mitigate peer effects and maximise subject privacy during decision making, the sessions were conducted in a very large room, which allowed for a lot of space between farmers.
-Furthermore, subjects made decisions behind large voting boxes, which made it impossible to observe peers' decisions.
-Sessions lasted on average two hours and paid 101 309 VND (standard deviation: 42 126 VND; recall the reported daily income for this sample in footnote 4).
-Payment was arranged by the assistant experimenter and provided to the subjects in a sealed envelope by the experimenter.
+In order to mitigate peer effects and maximize subject privacy during decisionmaking, the sessions were conducted in a very large room, which allowed

-8 A total of 93% of the subjects made the same decision across rounds.
+&lt;sup>8 93% of the subjects made the same decision across rounds.

-9 The experiment data were kept anonymous when sharing with IPSARD and the MCC.
+&lt;sup>9 The experiment data were kept anonymous from IPSARD and the MCC.

-10 Attrition was typically due to random circumstances and was balanced across treatments.
+&lt;sup>10 Attrition was typically due to random circumstances and balanced across treatments.